 In any trading platform, to calculate pips for various assets:

 To calculate the pip difference in the forex pair, you need to count the decimal places where the last decimal place represents one pip difference.
 For example, the EURUSD currency pair exchange rate of 1.1012 has four decimal places, and each pip has a value of 0.0001.
-From 1.1012 till 1.1013 is a one pip difference.
+Therefore, from 1.1012 to 1.1013 is a one-pip difference.
 However, some currency pairs like USDJPY have one pip value of 0.01.
-For example, from 108.20 to 108.21 is one pip difference.
+So, for example, from 108.20 to 108.21 is one pip difference.

 Please visit our page to learn more about how to count pips in MT4.